deeppavlov/DeepPavlov/docs/pipeline_manager/description.rst

     In other words, all components within the list should be compatible with their closest neighbors.
 Otherwise, an error will occur.

+It is also recommended to add the key "component_name" (with the name of the component that will be displayed in the summary table) in the description of the parameters of all components of the ``Chainer``.
+If this key is not in the description of the component, then the ConfigError will appear.

 Parameters of the :class:`~pipeline_manager.pipeline_manager.PipelineManager` class  are defined in the config file under the key “enumerate”.
 Here is simplify example: